marcus-grant/notes/python.md

 NumPy also offers a large collection of high-level mathematical functions, particularly in the fields of linear algebra, statistics and scientific computing.

+## Statistics in Python

+Python over the years has become *one of* the preferred ways that we analyze data.
+Statistics is of course one of the primary ways that we look at data, and python is full of modules that can make this easier on us.
+In [the notes on statistics using python][stats-py-zk]

 ## References

 ### Note References

 * [NumPy Library Overview][zk-numpy]
+* [Statistics Using Python][stats-py-zk]

 <!-- Hidden Reference Links Below Here -->
 [zk-numpy]: ./numpy.md "NumPy Library Overview"
+[stats-py-zk]: ./statistics-python.md "Statistics Using Python"

 ### Web/Article References